blockworks-foundation/mango-explorer/Quickstart.md

     SOL balance:         1.00000000
     BTC balance:         0.00000000
     ETH balance:         0.00000000
+    SOL balance:         0.00000000
+    SRM balance:         0.00000000
-   USDT balance:     1,000.00000000
+   USDC balance:     1,000.00000000
 ```

-You can see above that the USDT balance is now 1,000.
+You can see above that the USDC balance is now 1,000.
 You should see whatever amount you transferred in your own output.

 # 9. ⚖️ 'Balancing' The Wallet

-The default group is a cross-margined basket of 3 tokens: BTC, ETH, and USDT.
+The default group is a cross-margined basket of 3 tokens: BTC, ETH, and USDC.
 A general liquidator probably wants to be able to provide any of those tokens, to allow for situations where it needs to provide tokens to make up a margin account's shortfall.

 After performing a liquidation though, the wallet may 'run out' of one type of token, or may have too much of another token, skewing the risk profile of the wallet.
 To fix this, we need to 'balance' the proportion of each token in the wallet.

 What proportion of tokens is 'right'?
 It depends on your goals.
-You might want to accumulate only USDT, so you would specify a fixed amount of BTC and ETH as the target for balancing.
+You might want to accumulate only USDC, so you would specify a fixed amount of BTC and ETH as the target for balancing.
 On the other hand, you may just want to keep a third of the value in each token.

-For our purposes here, let's go for a third in each token.
+For our purposes here, let's go for about a fifth in each token.
+At today's prices, that's:
+* 0.004 BTC
+* 0.06 ETH
+* 2.65 SOL
+* 30 SRM
+* 200 USDC

 To set this up, we can use the `group-balance-wallet` command.
 We tell it we want to put 33% in BTC (using the `--target` parameter with the value "BTC:33%") and 33% in ETH (using the `--target` parameter with the value "ETH:33%").
 Since this command actually performs transactions, let's run it first with the `--dry-run` parameter - this tells the command to run but not send any actual transactions to Serum.
 ```
-# mango-explorer group-balance-wallet --target "BTC:33%" --target "ETH:33%" --dry-run
+# mango-explorer group-balance-wallet --target "BTC:0.004" --target "ETH:0.06" --target "SOL:2.65" --target "SRM:30" --dry-run
 2021-05-08 14:20:04 ⚠ root
 ⚠ WARNING ⚠